Flabellisphinctes

-Flabellisphinctes is small, evolute ammonite genus from the upper Middle Jurassic (Callovian) that lived between 160 and 154 Ma ago.
+Flabellisphinctes is small, evolute genus of perisphinctid ammonite.
+Its fossils are known from the upper Middle Jurassic (Callovian), which occurred between 160 and 154 million years ago.

 Flabellisphinctes is included in the subfamily Grossouviinae which is part of the Perisphinctidae.
 The shell is around 5 cm (abt.
-2in) in diameter, with close spaced radial ribs on the inner whorls.
-Outer whorls with ribs widely spaced, coming off the umbilical shoulder and flattening about mid flank, but dividing near the ventrolateral shoulder into well defined ribs that cross the venter with a kink mid way.
-Whorl section, suboval compressed with a narrowly arched rim.
+2in) in diameter, with closely spaced radial ribs on the inner whorls.
+Outer whorls with ribs are more widely spaced, coming off the umbilical shoulder and flattening about mid flank, and dividing near the ventrolateral shoulder into well-defined ribs that cross the venter with a kink mid-way.
+Whorl cross-section is suboval and compressed, with a narrowly arched rim.